 But, then there was school, military service as radio operator in the Royal Norwegian Navy, business school, work as a fisherman, banker, CFO, project manager, financial advisor, and not least the joyful experience of having my own family and kids; well you know the story!
-Studying and working in Bergen more or less continuously since 1980, I joined the license classes of the Bergen Group of NRRL several times in the 1980-ies, but always something else took priority over ham radio.
+Living in Bergen much of the time since 1980, I joined the license classes of the Bergen Group of NRRL a few times in the 1980-ies, but always something else took priority over ham radio.
 I always had the interest, but didn't have (or rather, to be honest, take) the time to take the license and get on the air.
-My uncle died in 2003, having enjoyed ham radio for more than 30 years.
+My uncle died in 2003, having enjoyed ham radio for many years.

 By application to the Post and Telecommunications Authority, I was lucky enough to be awarded my late uncle's call sign, which makes me both proud and humble.
 I will try to honour his memory by living up to his reputation as a gentleman on the air, and elsewhere.

 When I checked with the Norwegian amateur radio organization, Norsk Radio Relæ Liga (NRRL), they told me I had been a member since September 1977.
 That is more than 2/3 of my life!
 I guess I rank high on the list of "time of membership without a transmitting license".

 I also have a second QTH in my childhood home in Bremanger, where the space for antennas is better.
-Bremanger is in the IOTA EU-055 group (with its formal IOTA name being Bremangerlandet).
+Bremanger is an island in the IOTA EU-055 group (with its formal IOTA name being Bremangerlandet).
 When I am in Bremanger I try to be as active as family life and social commitments permit, in order to make EU-055 available for island chasers.
 Being an islander by breed, heart and mind, I feel confident that contacting island hams will be an important part of my hobby.